 What can you expect?

 A variety of piercers around the world do the curated ear and #elevate the experience.
-You get a consultation, the piercer looks at your ear and decides what could fit for you.
-The end result is piercings that mesh well and look they’re meant to be there.
+You get a consultation, and the piercer looks at your ear and decides what could fit you.
+The end result is piercings that mesh well together and look like they’re meant to be there.
 The jewellery is also a lot more up-to-date and cute to look at.

 I mean, sign me the hell up?
-I had 9 piercings and this process is exactly what I lusted after.
-Because, unless you’re a regular, going into a piercing studio can be an awks experience.
+Because, unless you’re a regular, going into a piercing studio can be an intimidating experience.

 What’s the process like?

 Self-described as a ‘luxe piercing atelier’, The Piercery has an Instagram-worthy interior and there are plenty of jewels to look at.
 There are various price points but it depends on what you’re looking for when it comes to jewellery.
 You can choose from something relatively simple to an ornate 14k gold piece.